M0ller/Git-Guide/Git&Github.md

 [Return to Top](#git-and-github-summary)
 ## Git add+commit shortcut
-A shortcut to use both git add and commit if its a single file you can write “-am” But it only works on modified files.
+A shortcut to use both git add and commit if it's a single file you can write “-am” But it only works on modified files.
 And there must have been a “git add “ and “git commit” before.
 TLDR, a “git commit -am ‘message’ “ can’t be the first commit done in the folder.